-Variance requests from this criteria, approved by institution departments, as outlined in E-1 above, shall be submitted as early as possible during schematic or preliminary design, in writing to the Board of Regents Vice Chancellor for Facilities.
+Variance requests from this criterion, approved by institution departments, as outlined in E-1 above, shall be submitted as early as possible during schematic or preliminary design, in writing to the Board of Regents Vice Chancellor for Facilities.
 Such requests shall include the nature and proposed location of the variance, giving needed details of proposed changes.
 Variances approved by the Board or Regents will be in writing, from the Vice Chancellor for Facilities (or designee).
 These requests should be submitted to:

-Vice Chancellor for Facilities Board of Regents of the University System of Georgia 270 Washington St., S.W., Atlanta, GA 30334.
+Vice Chancellor for Facilities Board of Regents of the University System of Georgia 270 Washington St., S.W.
+Atlanta, GA 30334

-G. Fume Hoods Minimization
+G. Chemical fume hoods Minimization

-To minimize the overall number of fume hoods needed in laboratories, USG institutions shall incorporate chemical use reduction strategies such as micro-scale and virtual (computer-simulated) experiments in chemistry labs to the maximum extent feasible.
+To minimize the overall number of chemical fume hoods needed in laboratories, USG institutions shall incorporate chemical use reduction strategies such as micro-scale and virtual (computer-simulated) experiments in chemistry labs to the maximum extent feasible.
+For new or significantly renovated laboratory buildings, the USG institution or design team shall provide a justification for the number of hoods needed.

-Fume hoods shall not be installed or used primarily for the chemical storage.
+Chemical fume hoods shall not be installed or used primarily for chemical storage.